chengxiaoy/kaleido/docs/LORD.md

 use latent optimization for class supervision( not the amortized inference)

-all class embeddings and content embeddings  and the generator are jointly optimized.
+all class embeddings and content embeddings, and the generator are jointly optimized.

 class embedding and content embedding are from latent optimization